 Surveys the use of social networks and online communities such as blogs, wikis, virtual events that allow companies to expand their interaction with customers and develop relationships with collaborative communities.
 Emphasizes the ongoing transformation of the way companies adjust their marketing plans to improve interaction with customers online.
-Credit Hours: 3, Lecture Hours: 3, Lab Hours: 0, Total Contact Hours: 3 (3 credits)
+Contact 3 hours.